JSTOR-Labs/plant-humanities/cassava.md

        attribution="tbc">

 ## Subsistence in Plantation Economies
-Cassava played an important role as a food source for slave labour in plantations in 16th century Portuguese Brazil, and the Spanish colonies in the Caribbean.
-It was becoming established as a staple in the West Indies by the 17th century, as illustrated in Maria Sybilla Merian’s _Metamorphosis insectorum Surinamensium_ (1719).
+Cassava played an important role as a food source for slave labour in plantations in 16th century Portuguese Brazil, and the Spanish colonies in the Caribbean.[^14] It was becoming established as a staple in the West Indies by the 17th century, as illustrated in Maria Sybilla Merian’s _Metamorphosis insectorum Surinamensium_ (1719).
 Merian’s book describes plants and insects she encountered during her stay in Dutch Surinam between 1699 and 1701.
-Her first entry on cassava notes insect activities revolving around the plant she encountered in June 1700.[^14] Her second entry describes cassava root as the ingredient for bread, a common food for both the indigenous peoples and Europeans living in America at this time.[^15]
+Her first entry on cassava notes insect activities revolving around the plant she encountered in June 1700.[^15] Her second entry describes cassava root as the ingredient for bread, a common food for both the indigenous peoples and Europeans living in America at this time.[^16]
 <param ve-image
 title="Maria Sybilla Merian, 17th century" url="https://ids.lib.harvard.edu/ids/iiif/481769556/full/full/0/default.jpg"
        fit="cover"